Krebsmar/Azure_Landing_Zone_AKS_Online/README.md

 # Azure_Landing_Zone_AKS_Online
- This Terraform Project set up an AZure Landing Zone to host a production ready AKS.
+ This Terraform Project set up an Azure Landing Zone to host a production ready AKS.